jrmsklar/tttattributedlabelbug/README.md

 `TTTAttributedLabel` does not updates its font when `setFont:` is called on it.
 Its font only gets updated when `setText:` is called.

 This repository provides a visual and interactive example of this.

+Clone this repository, do a `pod install` to install all of the dependencies (see [CocoaPods](http://cocoapods.org/) for more information), and buil and run the app.